PrincetonCS-UCA/intro-lab-website/content/blog/why-become-intro-lab-ta.md

 +++
-title = "Information for those who want to be an INTRO LAB TA!" authors = ["Julia Ruskin"] date = "2021-01-29" description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [
+title = "Information about Becoming an Intro Lab TA" authors = ["Julia Ruskin"] date = "2021-01-29" description = "Some information and tips, in case you are considering applying for the job of Intro Lab TA." tags = [
     "intro-lab",
     "applying-job",